Relient K

 The group is associated with the contemporary Christian music culture, most notably the Christian rock and punk scene.
-The group has also performed alongside secular artists.
-The band has reached critical success with mainstream pop punk and alternative rock.
-The band's sound incorporates piano and acoustic elements.
+They have also performed alongside secular artists.
+The band has reached critical success with mainstream pop-punk and alternative rock; additionally, their sound incorporates piano and acoustic elements.
 Since its formation, Relient K has released nine studio albums, seven EPs, two Christmas albums, and one collection of rarities.
 The band has received numerous awards including a Grammy Award nomination in 2004 for Best Rock Gospel Album and two Dove Awards.

-Relient K has found commercial success with their studio albums, three of which peaked in the top 15 of the U.S. Billboard 200 chart: 2004's Mmhmm, which debuted at No. 15; 2007's Five Score and Seven Years Ago, their fifth and most successful album, which debuted at No. 6; and 2009's Forget and Not Slow Down, which debuted at No. 15.
-The band has sold over 2 million records, with three albums being given gold certification by the RIAA.
+Relient K has found commercial success with their studio albums, three of which peaked in the top 15 of the U.S. Billboard 200 chart: 2004's Mmhmm, which debuted at No. 15, 2007's Five Score and Seven Years Ago, their fifth and most successful album, which debuted at No. 6; and 2009's Forget and Not Slow Down, which debuted at No. 15.
+The band has sold over 2 million records, with three albums being given a gold certification by the RIAA.
 The band is also highly successful throughout the Christian albums and contemporary Christian music charts.
-On October 4, 2011 the band released a cover album Is for Karaoke.
+On October 4, 2011, the band released a cover album Is for Karaoke.
 On July 2, 2013, the band's seventh full-length album, Collapsible Lung, was released.
 On July 22, 2016, the band's eighth full-length album, Air for Free, was released.
 On April 24, 2020, they released Relient K: Live that includes 15 tracks that were only previously available on vinyl and were recorded at shows in 2009 and 2016.